Ever tried recording a podcast and it sounded like a mess?

 This hands-on experience lets us give you the straight facts.

-Pricing: It has a free plan.
-Paid plan starts at $20/month
+Pricing:Â It has a free trial.
+Paid plan starts at $18/month.

 Key Features:

-- Separate audio tracks.
+- Separate audio tracks

-- Built-in VoIP.
+- built-in VoIP.

 Ready to reach a wider audience?
 Castr’s data shows users can multistream to over 30 platforms significantly boosting viewership.